kube-green/kube-green.github.io/docs/lifecycle.md

 #### CronJobs

-To sleep the *CronJob* resources, are set as suspended.
+To sleep the *CronJob* resources, they are set as suspended.

 To wake up, the suspend field is restored.

-### How state is saved across sleep and wake up?
+### How is the state saved across sleep and wake up?

 The state of the resources before the sleep is saved in a secret with the name of the *SleepInfo* resource in the namespace.